 By Stephanie Younger •

-CW: This article has descriptions of sexual violence.
+Content warning: This article has mentions of sexual violence.

 Could a hashtag topple the career of a popular artist?
 Hashtags have the power to raise social consciousness about the exploitation of marginalized communities, to give them a platform that influences public discourse, and to ultimately change the status quo.
 Notably, “#MuteRKelly” was started in 2017, to eliminate R&B artist Robert Kelly’s music from playing on radio stations, in the wake of several allegations of sexually abusing multiple young Black girls—over the course of nearly 30 years. #MuteRKelly is effective and successful in its mission, as evidenced by the ways the hashtag ignited a global conversation about the exploitation of young Black girls, and that many radio stations were prompted to finally stop playing R. Kelly’s music, and led to his imprisonment.